willfaught/go-guide/README.md

         // Validate validates t.
 Returns ErrIDInvalid if ID is invalid. func (t T2) Validate() error

-- SHOULD document issues and tasks with `// TODO: ...` and `// TODO(user-who-understands-todo): ...` comments

-         // TODO: Add type for X.
-         // TODO(someuser): Add type for X.

 - SHOULD document the interfaces a method implements

         // Read implements io.Reader.